geodimm/dotfiles/README.md

 ## Useful Links

-* [onedark] A dark Vim/Neovim color scheme inspired by Atom's One Dark syntax theme.
 * [ohmyzsh] Oh My Zsh is an open source, community-driven framework for managing your zsh configuration.
 * [powerlevel10k] Powerlevel10k is a theme for Zsh.
 It emphasizes speed,